Which IEP Tests will look for Executive Functioning Deficits?

 - monitoring/ task regulation

 CEFI (Comprehensive Executive Function Inventory)-This scale measures executive function strengths and weaknesses in kids from 5 to 18.
 Parents, teachers, and kids ages 12-18 can take part in the evaluation

 Conners 3-Parent Rating Scale: This assessment is for students aged 6-18.
-It helps identify learning problems in specific subjects, like reading, spelling, math and also in terms of broader concepts like memory.
+It helps identify learning problems in specific subjects, like reading, spelling, and math, and also in terms of broader concepts like memory.
 Parents, teachers, and kids themselves can contribute.
-The Conners 3 is not a specific EF assessment on its own, but has components that assess EF skills.
+The Conners 3 is not a specific EF assessment on its own but has components that assess EF skills.

 Stroop Color and Word Test-This test measures children’s abilities to restrain their actions and to control themselves by assessing their ability to think before performing an action.
 In other words, more inhibitory control.

 TOVA (Test of Variables of Attention)-This computer-based test is used for children aged 4 and up.
 The TOVA tests the ability of a child to pay attention while also focusing on inhibition and processing speed.
 It measures: